Discrete-Time Quantum-Walk & Floquet Topological Insulators via Distance-Selective Rydberg-Interaction: A2: Topologically protected edge-state and Floquet topological insulators

 where $\pmb{\sigma}$, is the vector of Pauli matrices dealing with odd and even bases and the $\bm{n}({\bm k})$ defines the quantization axis for the spinor eigenstates at each momentum ${\bm k}$.
 The topological invariant in this two dimensional Brillouin zone is given by the Chern number as

 The phase diagram of the quantum walk is plotted in Fig.~\ref{Fig_Topol2DEdgeCoined}a.
 Red and blue borders are associated with points where the energy gap closes at $E=0$ and $E=\pi$ respectively.

 Like in the 1D case, TP edge states exist in 2D in spatial borders between two regions with distinct topological phases.
 These states are propagating uni-directionally in the bulk gaps and connect the bulk bands.
-A particle, that is prepared in the superposition of the TP edge states, propagates coherently along the spatial border.
+A particle that is prepared in the superposition of the TP edge states, propagates coherently along the spatial border.
 The chirality of the edge states is topologically protected.
-In another word, their directions of propagation do not change under continuous variation of the parameters of the system as long as the bulk gaps remain open.
+In another words, their directions of propagation do not change under continuous variation of the parameters of the system as long as the bulk gaps remain open.
 Fig.~\ref{Fig_Topol2DEdgeCoined}b,d demonstrate TP propagating edge modes by considering an inhomogeneous 2D coined QW with spatial dependent coin angles.
-Flat borders in the form of a strip geometry is considered in the 2D lattice, where the pair of coin angles inside and outside the strip belongs to different topological phases.
-The hoping angles are $(\theta_{0},\theta_{1})=(\pi/10,4\pi/10)$ inside $2\leq x\leq4$ and $(\theta_{0},\theta_{1})=(4\pi/10,\pi/10)$ outside the stripe $x<2$ and $x>4$.
+Flat borders in the form of a strip geometry are considered in the 2D lattice, where the pair of coin angles inside and outside the strip belong to different topological phases.
+The hopping angles are $(\theta_{0},\theta_{1})=(\pi/10,4\pi/10)$ inside $2\leq x\leq4$ and $(\theta_{0},\theta_{1})=(4\pi/10,\pi/10)$ outside the stripe $x<2$ and $x>4$.
 The excitation is initialized on the borders as $( \ket{x=2,y=5,e}+ \ket{x=4,y=5,e})/\sqrt{2}$.
 The excitation would distribute along the border after large step numbers ( $N_{step}=200$ in here).

-Fig.~\ref{Fig_Topol2DEdgeCoined}c,d discusses a simpler model of QW steps of $W_{\text{eff}}=T_{y}R_{\theta_1} T_{x} R_{\theta_0}$ with operators being presented in \cite{Eq3}.
-In the phase diagram of Fig.~\ref{Fig_Topol2DEdgeCoined}c, the Chern number of both bands are zero and the presented topological invariant is the Rudner winding number \cite{rud13}.
+Unlike the time-independent QW in the time-dependent approach, topologically protected (TP) edge states could be formed even in the cases where the Chern number is zero for all the bands.
+Fig.~\ref{Fig_Topol2DEdgeCoined}c,d discusses a simpl model of QW steps of $W_{\text{eff}}=T_{y}R_{\theta_1} T_{x} R_{\theta_0}$ with operators being presented in Eq.~\ref{Eq_T3DCoined}.
+In the phase diagram of Fig.~\ref{Fig_Topol2DEdgeCoined}c, the Chern numbers of both bands are zero and the presented topological invariant is the Rudner winding number \cite{rud13}.